 Remove florets of cauliflower from the stalk and place in to a food processor, pulse until it resembles rice then transfer to a large bowl.

-Next add the spring onions, garlic and chili, blend until everything is very fine, stopping to scrape the sides as needed.
+Next add the spring onions, garlic and chilli, blend until everything is very fine, stopping to scrape the sides as needed.

 Sprinkle your spices and salt into the cauliflower and stir well, so everything is a bright yellow and smells delicious.